kleinschmidt/diss/outline.md

 * ((These could, potentially be broken out into individual chapters; they're written more or less in that way already.))

+# Selective adaptation

+* Kleinschmidt, D. F., & Jaeger, T. F. (2015).
+Re-examining selective
+  adaptation: Fatiguing feature detectors, or distributional learning?
+  _Psychonomic Bulletin & Review_, In press. doi:10.3758/s13423-015-0943-z
+* Critical review of literature on selective adaptation in speech, in light of ideal adapter work and the last few decades of work on non-linguistic sensory adaptation (using neural and psychophysical approaches).
+* Argues that the commonly held view that selective adaptation in speech is a process of feature-detector fatigue is poorly supported.

 # What do you believe about an unfamiliar talker?

 * This work uses a belief-updating model to work backwards from how well